Get up and running

 To clone the repository

-Required only for live deploy — not for planning or generation
+Plus the MCP Control Center extension — only for live deploy, not for planning or generation

 Installation